UB-Mannheim/PalMA/INSTALL.md

 PalMA Installation Instructions
 ===============================

-Requirements
+Introduction
 ----------------

-PalMA runs on Linux (tested on Debian 9 Stretch and Raspbian), needs a webserver with PHP and SQLite and some viewer programs.
-Hardware requirements are relatively low.
-For reasonable performance we recommend something at least as strong as a Raspberry Pi 3.

-To install PalMA you can run the **installation script** we provide under `scripts/install_palma.sh` to do some of the work for you.
-Call it like e.g. like so:
+You can install PalMA manually with the descriptions provided in this document or you can run the **experimental installation script** we provide under `scripts/install_palma.sh` to do some of the work for you.
+You can call it like e.g. like so:

 `install_palma.sh install "/var/www/html" standard "https://www.your-institution.org/link-to-your-palma-site/" "palma-01" "demo/simple" "http://palma-01.your-institution.org"`